garagehive/garagehive.github.io/docs/garagehive-setting-up-payment-by-glink.md

 ![](media/paybygaragelink-gateway-entries.jpg)

 You should also receive an email confirming the payment has been received.
+Once you've received payment for this job, post it with the penny on it.